dolbyio-samples/media-sample-android-recording-local-files/README.md

 After cloning this project, open it in Android Studio to test and experiment with different configurations.
 You'll likely need a physical device, as the emulator can't record audio.

 # Getting Started
-As part of enabling Dolby.io's audio processing capabilities, you would need to sign up for a [Dolby.io account](https://dashboard.dolby.io/signup/) You receive 50GBs to start out for free, which should help you get started with this project.
+As part of enabling Dolby.io's audio processing capabilities, you would need to sign up for a [Dolby.io account](https://dashboard.dolby.io/signup/).
+Use of the Dolby.io Media APIs is based on minutes of audio processed with a generous monthly credit to experiment with.

 Make sure you have your [API key ready](https://dolby.io/developers/media-processing/quick-start/analyzing-media#1-get-your-api-key) and Android Studio installed on your computer.
 This project will also require a physical Android device or an emulator to run the app.